coesia-software-innovation/google-pubsub-rpc-rs/README.md

 ## Quick starts with Pubsub emulator or Google Cloud Pubsub

-The following shows how to get started with the examples quickly we can build the pubsub emulator docker image and the rust executables via the following snippet
+The following shows how to get started with the examples quickly we can build the pubsub emulator docker image and the rust executables via the following snippet.

+By default the publisher will create and send a message to the topic every 30 seconds (this is configurable via the `--interval` switch).

 ```bash
 docker build . -t pubsub-emu